Almaz Capital: History

-Galitsky founded Almaz Capital in 2008 together with three partners: Charles Emmitt Ryan, founder of United Financial Group, senior advisor at Deutsche Bank and former CEO of Deutsche Bank Russia; Peter Loukianoff, a Russian American working for Alloy Ventures and Pavel Bogdanov, a partner at Russian Technologies venture fund.
-Geoffrey Baehr, a former General Partner at US Venture Partners (USVP), who used to curate joint projects with Galitsky in the 1990s when he was CNO at Sun Microsystems later joined Almaz Capital as advisor.
+Alexander Galitsky founded Almaz Capital in 2008 together with three partners: Charles Emmitt Ryan, founder of United Financial Group, senior advisor at Deutsche Bank and former CEO of Deutsche Bank Russia; Peter Loukianoff, who was working for Alloy Ventures; and Pavel Bogdanov.
+Geoffrey Baehr, a former General Partner at US Venture Partners (USVP), used to curate joint projects with Galitsky in the 1990s when he was CNO at Sun Microsystems and later joined Almaz Capital as advisor.
 In 2011, Loukianoff resigned from Almaz Capital and Baehr became fund's fourth general partner.

 Funds

-Almaz Capital Fund I was backed in 2008 with a capital of $72 mln.
+Almaz Capital Fund I was backed in 2008 with a capital of $72 million.
 Among its investors, Almaz Capital I attracted $30 million from Cisco and more $20 million were given by UFG partners.
 After a year, a third investor appeared in the Fund — Еuropean Bank for Reconstruction and Development (EBRD) who invested around $20 mln.
 The first fund’s activity was focused on the search for interesting projects within the territory of CIS countries to be in demand in the global market.

 In 2013, Almaz Capital II was established.
 It raised around $200 million from its limited partners.
 Cisco remained Almaz Capital's major investor in fund II with other major investment coming from UFG, EBRD and the International Finance Corporation.
 In an interview for the Vedomosti newspaper, Galitsky noted that Almaz Capital II attracted money from several family offices.
 The second fund excluded Russia’s originated companies from the list of new investments and expanded the geography of its activity to cover not only CIS countries but also some regions of East Europe.

 Almaz Fund’s III with a capital of $191 mln final close was in 2021.
 EBRD still remained the main investor enriched by European International Fund (EIF).
 The geographical focus mostly moved to the Eastern European countries, although CIS is still in the scope of interest of the Fund.

-Investments

-Almaz Capital I was focused on startups from CIS and the United States and the second fund extended its geography to Eastern European countries.
-From 2008 to 2022 Almaz Capital invested over 300 million dollars in over 50 companies.